 One such restaurant is the Red Rock Deli which opened its doors in October, 2014 in a timeworn shopping center on Lomas just west of Tramway.
 From the outside, it wasn’t the most attractive restaurant in town (some would even call it an eyesore) but to aficionados of Polish and European comestibles, it was a perfect Bo Derek “10.”
 When patrons happened upon a crude “Closed” sign on the door in March, 2019, we worried about where we might sate our next pierogi fix.

 Thankfully, four months later (July 16, 2019), the Red Rock Deli reopened its doors in the strip mall time that’s also home to the Southwest Savories Cafe.
 Though both restaurants are recessed by only one block from the heavily trafficked San Mateo Blvd. about half a mile north of its interchange with I-40, savvy diners will find and frequent them both.
-NOTE: During our visit in February, 2022, Mark informed us that the Red Rock Deli has outgrown its Lilliputian digs and will be relocating again.
-Look for the new version of the Red Rock Deli on Wyoming and Menaul next to Stripes Burritos.
+In 2023, the Red Rock Deli underwent a bit of a make-over, expanding its space to accommodate more aisles and more diner seating.
+It’s a wonderful space.

 If you’ve ever been blessed with the opportunity to visit Chicago’s Little Poland, the Red Rock Deli will seem very familiar once you step within its doors.
 As you walk in, you’ll espy shelves stocked with comestibles such as red borscht, sauerkraut, jams and so much more.
 Make sure to peruse the freezers where savory and sweet pierogies, stuffed cabbage and other items can be purchased.
 Other shelves are jam-packed with candy, cookies, beverages and other grocery items not usually found in Duke City stores.